Day 11: Keyblade

 If you’ve played KH2 in the past, you may have already noticed one of the key problems with this “introduction” mission: you’re in the Tram Common, one of the largest and most complex rooms from that original game.
 While most of the rooms that Days has borrowed from previous games are actually downscaled, they retain their general complexity even if the walking distances are reduced.

 Vexen does tell you to stay in the nearby area at first, but then you’re set loose, which is bad enough, but then it gets worse.
 Investigation missions are divided by “breakthroughs,” which cause old clues to close up and new ones to open.
 This sounds natural but here’s the problem: it forces you search one of the most complicated areas in the game from top to bottom, twice.
-Often, obvious elements in the game world apparently “don’t count” on the first loop, because they just so happen to belong to the second!
+Oh, and as a general problem: obvious elements in the game world often “don’t count” on the first part of an investigation mission, because they just-so-happen to belong to the second!

 You’ll run into a sort-of-new enemy as you run around: Possessors, which showed up in KH2, where they possessed the Gargoyle enemies and the Thresholder boss.
 Ironically, in Days they won’t possess anything, which seems odd from a game that loves recolouring enemies.
-You’d think Days would be thrilled to recolour a Gargoyle Warrior!
+You’d think Days would be thrilled to recolour a Gargoyle Warrior, but nope!
 Instead, you now fight Possessors directly.
 These new Purebloods will try to latch on to you, at which point they will suck your health out at an astonishing rate.
 It can be hard to even attack them without them latching to you, and the only way to shake them is to jump off the ground, and I mean that specifically: you can’t use various mid-air techniques to shake them, you have to land and then hop, which can disrupt your whole strategy.
-Possessors are probably the only Pureblood I tend to prioritize in a larger fight, since it can be hazardous to ignore them.
+Possessors are probably the only minor Heartless that I prioritize in a larger fight, since it can be hazardous to ignore them.

 Despite the general lack of NPCs in this game, I really do love the depiction of the Organization as an external force, machinating behind the scenes.
 Sadly we rarely get to meddle in the good guy’s affairs to much of a degree, only to ooze through the cracks.
 Ah well, a true villain sim some other day, I guess.